 Hypereosinophilic syndrome is traditionally defined as peripheral blood eosinophilia > 1500/mcL (> 1.5 × 109/L) persisting ≥ 6 months.
 (See also Eosinophil Production and Function Eosinophil Production and Function Eosinophils are granulocytes (white blood cells that contain granules in their cytoplasm) derived from the same progenitor cells as monocytes-macrophages, neutrophils, and basophils.
 They are... read more .)

-Hypereosinophilic syndrome was previously considered to be idiopathic but is now known to result from various disorders, some of which have known causes.
+Hypereosinophilic syndrome was previously considered to be idiopathic, but molecular characterization has revealed that many cases have specific clonal disorders.
 One limitation of the traditional definition is that it does not include those patients with some of the same abnormalities (eg, chromosomal defects) that are known causes of hypereosinophilic syndrome but who do not fulfill the traditional hypereosinophilic syndrome definition for degree or duration of eosinophilia.
 Another limitation is that some patients with eosinophilia and organ damage that characterize hypereosinophilic syndrome require treatment earlier than the 6 months necessary to confirm the traditional diagnostic criteria.
 Eosinophilia of any etiology can cause the same types of tissue damage.

 Elevated serum vitamin B12 levels